How To Clean Hardwood Floors with Black Tea

-It's warm and soothing for your body, but did you know you can also use black tea on your wood floors?
-Tannins in the tea add a light, warm "stain" and help to bring out the wood's natural warm tones.
+It’s warm and soothing for your body, but did you know you can also use black tea to clean your hardwood floors?
+Tannins in the tea add a light, warm “stain” and help to bring out the wood’s natural warm tones.

 In addition to it’s beautifying qualities, black tea derived from the Camellia sinensis plant contain polyphenolic compounds that prevent microbial growth.
 Though it may be a very tiny army, I’ll take any any help I can get to keep germs at bay in my home!

 - 1/2 gallon of water

 - Mop bucket